 You will develop the ability to understand a range of plays within their historical context, and engage with key historical and critical questions about the theatre and performance, such as:

-You engage with different forms of drama through performance and research, and the course is intended to provide graduates with a solid grounding in the textual and practical study of drama and performance.
+How can the study of theatre change the way we think about recent 'history'?
+You will engage with different forms of drama through performance and research, and the course is intended to provide graduates with a solid grounding in the textual and practical study of drama and performance.

 In Year 1 you will gain a solid grounding in the textual and practical study of drama and performance.
-You will explore theatricality, textuality, and performativity through the works of playwrights such as Shakespeare, Beckett and Wilde.
+You will explore theatricality, textuality, and performativity through the works of playwrights such as Shakespeare, Wilde, Brecht and Kane.
 You’ll study Naturalism, Expressionism, Renaissance and 21st century playgoing.

-In Year 3 you will have the opportunity to specialise in specific areas of study, for example theatre and madness or Renaissance plays of the Rose Theatre.
+In Year 3 you will have the opportunity to specialise in specific areas of study, for example theatre, madness and the mind or Renaissance plays of the Rose Theatre.
 During the final module of your degree you will take part in a final production, and will contribute to the project's directorial, design and associated creative visions to produce a sustained piece of performance work.

 You may also choose to complete an interdisciplinary dissertation.
 You’ll produce a sustained piece of research which focuses on a topic of your choosing that draws together the two parts of your combined honours degree.

 The course also includes modules designed to give you insights into careers in the professional theatre.